melparker101/OvaMap/prepare_datasets/G2/README.md

 # Group 2
 These are datasets where paired fastq reads are not readily availible, but other formats are that we can use.

-- Fan10X dataset has fastq files availible, but they
+- Fan10X dataset has fastq files availible, but they were not split into R1 and R2, so could not go through the cellranger pipeline.
+We can use the BAM files instead and either use BAM2FASTQ then cellranger, or just quantify the BAM files.
+We can still use the SRA table as metadata.
 - Wagner10X has fastq files availible from ENI rather than SRA.
 These can be processed in a similar manner to the group 1 datasets, but the metadata will need curating manually.
 - For Lengyel10X and LengyelDropSeq, the raw fastq data is still not availible, but keep checking [EGA](https://ega-archive.org/datasets/EGAD00001010076) in case they add it.
 Instead, we can download the processed RDS or H5AD file from [cellxgene](https://cellxgene.cziscience.com/collections/d36ca85c-3e8b-444c-ba3e-a645040c6185) - this contains both the 10X and dropseq data lumped together.
 We can load this into a Seurats object and then filter to separate them into 2 datasets.
 Metadata will need adjusting manually.
 Use [cellxgene explorer](https://cellxgene.cziscience.com/e/d1207c81-7309-43a7-a5a0-f4283670b62b.cxg/) to visualise which samples come from which donors and techniques, etc.